carpentries/carpentries.org/content/posts/2025/03/join-our-subcommunity-registry.md

 ## Join Our Subcommunity Registry!

 Our community requested a **[subcommunity registry](https://carpentries.org/community/get-connected/)** that captures ongoing activities, websites, and communication channels.
 We are excited to announce that our **[subcommunity registration form](https://docs.google.com/forms/d/e/1FAIpQLSd3BKF2KGPc_vv3vyuMxs8bqsSHwZvM3C1v6wXaKwVUV8rT4g/viewform?usp=send_form)** is open all year round!
-If you haven’t registered your subcommunity yet, now is the time.
+If you have not registered your subcommunity yet, now is the time.

 ### _Why Register?_